Samsonroyal/Kiruddu-Hospital-MS/README.md

-# HOSPITAL MANAGEMENT SYSTEM
+# Kiruddu Referral Hospital Management System

 This is a Hospital Management System built using the MERN Stack (MongoDB, Express, React, Node.js).
-It is a web-based application that allows hospital staff to manage patient records, appointments, and billing information.
+It is a web-based application for Kiruddu Referral Hospital that allows hospital staff to digitalize hospital operations and manage patient records, appointments, and billing information.

 ## Features